-KCWMC President, Chris Dziuk presented Falls City High School Senior, Wade Anthony Jimerson with the 7th annual Karnes County Wildlife Management Scholarship in the amount of $1,000.00.
-Wade will be attending Texas A&M University in College Station.
-His major field of study is Animal Science.
-Wade has excelled academically, ranking 2nd in his class, while additionally holding various offices and receiving numerous awards and recognitions.
-He remained active in many organizations throughout the County, his community, and in Falls City High School.
-All KCWMC members extend their congratulations and best wishes to Wade.
+KCWMC President, Chris Dziuk presented Falls City High School senior Theresa Marie Fenner with the 8th annual Karnes County Wildlife Management Scholarship in the amount of $1,000.
+Theresa will be attending Texas A&M University in College Station.
+Her major field of study is Agricultural and Life Sciences.
+Theresa has excelled academically, ranking 1st in her class, while additionally holding various offices and receiving numerous awards and recognitions.
+She remained active in many organizations throughout the county, her community, and in Falls City High School.
+All KCWMC members extend their congratulations and best wishes to Theresa.

-Mr. Darr also displayed a live Texas tortoise for the enjoyment and information of both children and adults at the banquet.
-The number of Texas tortoises across the county and the state has dwindled in recent years, which has led to extra attention and legal protection for the species.
 Drawings were held throughout the meeting for various door prizes.
-KCWMC members and guests were served dinner catered by Polak’s Sausage Farm, Inc. A fun evening was enjoyed by everyone.
-Anyone interested in joining the Co-op can do so by contacting them at P. O. Box 537, Falls City, Texas 78113 or calling President Chris Dziuk at (830) 254-3488.
+KCWMC members and guests were served dinner catered by Polak’s Sausage Farm, Inc. Anyone interested in joining the co-op can do so by contacting P. O. Box 537, Falls City, Texas 78113 or calling President Chris Dziuk at (830) 254-3488.